Follow Us on Tumblr

 • Dandere: I am often quiet, and just never really have anything to say to most people.
 But people who I feel comfortable enough with, I can be fairly talkative with and try to spend time with them whenever I can.

 • Daydream Believer: The fact that fictional characters aren't real changes little about how I feel about them.
-If a series follows logic well enough that I can relate to anything about it (which isn't hard), the characters are real enough to me.
+If a series follows logic well enough and remains consistent, the characters are real enough to me.
 I cry at the Tear Jerkers and feel happy at the Heartwarming Moments.

 • Narm: Where my current username came from was a video of me on YouTube doing terrible voice acting, which I decided to lampshade by putting in a "THAT '897' GUY HAS A SHIT VOICE" sign.
 I use "897" a lot in my usernames.